All Episodes

 Absolutely.

-So I'll read these chats real fast to my games.
+So I'll read these chats real fast.

-Five bugs, good to have you back, Andrew.
+Good to have you back, Andrew.

 Hashtag Hank Schrader, hashtag Saul Goodman.

-I call him legal Schmeagle.
+I call him legal schmeagl.

-Uh, first of all, he's five foot two.
+First of all, he's five foot two.

-And he calls himself the he calls himself the big bird.
+And he calls himself the, he calls himself the big bird.

 If that's not compensating, I don't know what is.

-But uh the point of it is he has the most he has the most lib woke takes, and he's one of the reasons why I got into YouTube as a lawyer because all he was doing was posting anti-Trump stuff just because that's popular, right?
+And he's one of the reasons why I got into YouTube as a lawyer because all he was doing was posting anti-Trump stuff just because that's popular, right?

 Fuck Trump.

-And I get it, like he was writing the trend.
+Like he was riding the trend.

-I can't even knock somebody for writing the trend, but his legal his law was horrible, his legal takes were horrible, and he doesn't understand the constitution, which by the way, is the only thing that our culture is based off is our constitution.
+And he doesn't understand the Constitution, which, by the way, is the only thing that our culture is based off is our Constitution.

 Without that, we're just people living in a place, right?